artsy/eigen/docs/BETA_CHANGELOG.md

-## Next
+## 2015.03.31

+* Fixes problem displaying map button on artworks in fairs with no map - @ashfurrow
 * Update ISO8601DateFormatter to be thread safe - alloy
 * Added hooks for the share buttons in articles - orta

-## 2015.03.27

 * Nullify scrollview delegate of artview after all to ensure it can never crash again - alloy
 * Ensure navigation controllers properly cleanup and can’t lead to crashes - alloy

+## 2015.03.28

 * Ensure web views properly cleanup and can’t lead to crashes - alloy

+## 2015.03.27

 * Ensure labels don’t overlap with chevrons - alloy
 * Add shows and magazine to available tabs - alloy
 * Fix a crash caused by the assumption that an artwork will always have a artist - alloy